Home Search

 BOTTOM LINE

-(If controlling maximum allowable gas flow rates is desired - click to see our patented Flow Rate Limiter and Lock.)
+(If controlling maximum allowable gas flow rates to meet Welding Procedure Specifications (WPS) is desired - click to see our patented Flow Rate Limiter and Lock.)

 Have Questions?
 Wonder how this simple patented product can save so much shielding gas?
 The following are some specific Questions: